Mara Sattei: Biography

 the song "La dolce vita", which reached position 1 on the Classifica FIMI Artisti.
 The song was certified gold in Switzerland and triple platinum in Italy.

 On 4 December 2022, Mara Sattei's participation in the Sanremo Music Festival 2023 was officially announced.
-Her entry is titled "Duemileminuti" and is the result of collaboration with Maneskin's Damiano David and Tha Supreme.
+Her entry is titled "Duemilaminuti" and is the result of collaboration with Måneskin's frontman Damiano David and Tha Supreme.